Woman placing a portafilter on a semi-automatic espresso machine

 Pre-Infusion and 15-Bar Italian Pump

-The low pressure pre-infusion, which slowly and steadily adds water to ground coffee to expand before extraction, and the optimal pressure from the 15-bar Italian Pump work together to make a deliciously rich, thick crema.
+The low pressure pre-infusion, which slowly and steadily adds water to ground coffee to expand before extraction, and the optimal pressure from the 15-bar Italian pump on some models work together to make a deliciously rich, thick crema.

 Flat, 58-mm Commercial-Grade Portafilter

-The uniquely-designed portafilter helps maintain optimal heat through extraction.
-It features 2 recessed spouts to enable a flat base for easier, more stable tamping vs. traditional residential espresso portafilters.
+The uniquely-designed portafilter on select models helps maintain optimal heat through extraction.
+It features two recessed spouts to enable a flat base for easier, more stable tamping compared to traditional residential espresso portafilters.
 Choose between single wall baskets for greater control of full-bodied shots, and double wall, pressurized baskets that help reduce extraction variability.

-A super-automatic or ultra-automatic espresso machine is also known as a pod espresso machine.
-This type of at-home espresso maker simply requires dropping in a capsule with pre-measured ground coffee inside, then pressing a button.
-Ultra-automatics are very convenient, but you’ll be limited to the types of coffee available in the pods that fit your model.
+A pod espresso machine is a type of super-automatic or ultra-automatic espresso machine.
+This type of at-home espresso maker simply requires dropping in a capsule with premeasured ground coffee inside, then pressing a button.
+Pod espresso machines are convenient, but you’ll be limited to the types of coffee available in the pods that fit your model.
 There are also generally very limited options for customizing your brew to your preference.

 • Extremely easy to use